 Twyfelfontein – the ancient hunters' rock engravings

-Twyfelfontein is a unique place in Damaraland, where ancient rock engravings tell stories of hunting, rituals, and mythologies.
-Visitors can enjoy this open-air gallery with a licensed guide.
+Twyfelfontein is a rare gem in Damaraland, where ancient rock engravings tell tales of hunts, rituals, and mythologies.
+Adventurers can relish this open-air gallery with a licensed guide.

-There are places where time isn't forgotten—it's just etched in stone.
-Twyfelfontein is one of them.
-In the heart of the endless Damaraland, among red rocks and dusty winds, lies an open-air gallery created by the hands of ancient hunter-gatherers thousands of years ago.
+There are places where time hasn't been forgotten—it's just been etched in stone.
+Twyfelfontein is one of those places.
+In the heart of endless Damaraland, amidst red rocks and dusty winds, lies an open-air gallery created by the hands of ancient hunter-gatherers thousands of years ago.

 Here, every engraving is a whisper.
-Each trace is a memory from a world where people danced with the stars and painted their dreams onto eternity.
+Each mark is a memory of a world where people danced with the stars and painted their dreams onto eternity.

 What is Twyfelfontein?

-Twyfelfontein (translated as "Fountain of Doubt") is the largest collection of ancient rock engravings in Southern Africa.
-A UNESCO World Heritage Site, here you'll discover over 2,500 engravings and drawings carved into the rust-red desert stone.
+Twyfelfontein (meaning "Spring of Doubt") is the largest collection of ancient rock engravings in Southern Africa.
+As a UNESCO World Heritage Site, here you'll find over 2,500 engravings and drawings carved into the rusty red stone of the desert.

-Created around 2,000 to 6,000 years ago, these images tell stories of hunting, rituals, mythologies—of the life of people who lived in harmony with the wild.
+Created around 2,000 to 6,000 years ago, these images tell stories of hunts, rituals, mythologies—of the lives of people who lived in harmony with the wild.

 What will you see in Twyfelfontein?